jadelet/liri-hw/README.md

 "node liri.js" and then one of 4 commands followed by the name of the entertainment they want to look up, in one place a user cand find information about upcoming concerts by their favorite band, information on a song, information on a movie, or take developer provided commands and run them.```

-User should cd into the folder called liri-node-app. at this point user should do a node install Upon completion, user should enter into the console the following, separated by spaces
+User should cd into the folder called liri-node-app. at this point user should do a node install Upon completion, user should enter into the console the following, separated by spaces:
 * position 0- node
 * position 1- liri.app
 * position 2- (choose one of the following commands: